tekumara/notes/data-vault.md

 OLTP data models are optimised for writes, and OLAP models are optimised for reads.

-Data Vault optimises for auditability and automation.
+Data Vault optimises for auditability and automation of many sources.
+It standardises sources into hubs, sats, and links.

 ## Why?